populimited/populi_travels/README.md

 #### Booking page
 - user will tell how many people for the booking (Adult/reduced)
-- to simplify , all pricess will be 20€ for adult, 10€ for reduced
+- to simplify , all pricess will be 20€ for adult, 10€ for reduced (total price should be shown in real time)
 - no real payment integration, the "PAY" button will just work and proceed with the booking

 #### Booking Confirmation